lukasdragon/UFoR/README.md

 help(package = "UFoR")
 ```

-Additionally, we have a [Documentation Site Go](https://lukasdragon.github.io/UFoRDocumentation/) that you can check out for additional explanations about the functions and theory behind them.
+Additionally, we have a [Documentation Site](https://lukasdragon.github.io/UFoRDocumentation/) that you can check out for additional explanations about the functions and theory behind them.

 ## Let's Collaborate!